yo-yo-yo-jbo/bggp5_linux_shellcode/README.md

 Well, I've decided to borrow an idea from [Dan Clemente's blogpost on TSX-based egg-hunting](https://bugnotfound.com/posts/htb-business-ctf-2024-abusing-intel-tsx-to-solve-a-sandbox-challenge/).
 Dan has done an awesome work during [HTB Business CTF 2024](https://ctf.hackthebox.com/event/details/htb-business-ctf-2024-the-vault-of-hope-1474) but here's the gist of it:
 - Intel [TSX](https://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions) is an extension to the Intel ISA that supports transactional memory.
-- The idea is to find a "pattern" in the entire memory by capturing bad memory access using the `beginx` and `endx` instructions.
+- The idea is to find a "pattern" in the entire memory by capturing bad memory access using the `xbegin` and `xend` instructions.

 So, the first question I had was whether there's a unique pattern in `libc!system` that I could find.
 Well, as it turns out, `4 bytes` were enough to find it!
 I've done the following: